|Colors:||Blue-white fur on the body with slate blue points|

-Siamese cats are quite different from many other cat breeds, so they can need a different type of home environment and owner than the average cat.
-Their extreme intelligence and playful nature mean they need a great deal of enrichment and interaction in their home environment.
+Siamese cats are different from many other breeds, and they can need a special home environment to stay healthy.
+Their extreme intelligence and playful nature mean they need a great deal of enrichment and interaction in their home.
 This is not a breed that will enjoy being left alone, so you need to make sure that someone will be home most of the time.

 They’re also incredibly vocal, which some cat owners enjoy but others don’t.
 They can also be more territorial than some other cat breeds, meaning they won’t necessarily tolerate sharing their home with other cats.